lightbend/akka-grpc-ddata-shopping-cart/README.md

 ## Using

 The gRPC protobuf spec can be found [here](src/main/protobuf/shoppingcart.proto).
+You can build a client to access it in your favourite language.

-A node based client is provided for using it REPL style, to use it, run:
+A node based client is provided as a helper script that can be loaded into the node REPL for ad-hoc testing.
+To use it:

 ```
+cd client
 npm install
 node
 ```